25 interesting facts about Jamaica

 1. Jamaica is an island nation located in the West Indies of the Caribbean.

-2. Jamaica was first inhabited by indigenous peoples from South America.
-Most renowned were the Arawaks and the Taínos who settled the island around AD 700–800.
+3. The original inhabitants of Jamaica were indigenous peoples from South America.
+Most renowned were the Arawaks and the Taínos, who settled on the island around AD 700–800.

 4. Jamaica takes its name from the native Taino word “haymaca” meaning either “Land of Wood and Water” or “Land of Springs”.